 We verify needs of local rescue groups and provide financial assistance for critical needs, such as food, shelter, vet services, and boarding for animals that are hungry, hurting, or homeless in Anderson and surrounding counties of East Tennessee.
 Cases are evaluated and prioritized, based on need and available funding.
 Funds are distributed to the veterinarian, kennel, specific vendor, or rescue to meet the needs of animals that are in rescue and not individually owned.

 We not only help dogs and cats.
-We have even been able to help several horses and a camel to have healthy, comfortable lives in rescue.
+Among other species, we support equine rescue and have been able to help horses, donkeys, and even a camel to have healthy, comfortable lives in rescue.

 Our vision is to end animal suffering, one rescue at a time.